-This signature North African dish is typically cooked for hours, but we'll do it in 10 minutes!
-Our supercharged version has fragrant ras el hanout, pistachios and dates, and is served over couscous.
+Inspired by the signature North African dish, you'll whip up a speedy tagine in 10 minutes!
+Our supercharged twist has fragrant ras el hanout, pistachios and dates, and is served over couscous.
 Yum!

 Percentages are based on an adult's daily intake